anandsitaram/AmazonMobileAutomation/README.md

 # AmazonMobileAutomation
-## This is a demo mobile automation project of Amazon app
+## This is a demo mobile automation project of Amazon app.

+## PREREQUISITES
+– Java installed on the system
+– JAVA_HOME is set in environment variables
+- Android Studio and SDK installed